 Before starting this article, I would like to thank Feed-spot – A platform with 2.2 million subscribers that have considered my website “https://www.sourcingandsupplychain.com” in “TOP 75 SUPPLY CHAIN BLOGS GLOBALLY“.
 Thanks to Feed-spot for this consideration.

 In the current connected and competitive world, Supply Chain plays a crucial role in every sector and every organization as it decides cost-effective and timely delivery of materials starting from suppliers to production houses to the customer.
-In this era of Industry 4.0, Internet of Things (IoT), Artificial Intelligence (AI) and Machine Learning; optimization in all production processes has been achieved and now entire pressure for cost optimization and timely supply is now on Supply Chain.
+In this era of Industry 4.0, Internet of Things (IoT), Artificial Intelligence (AI), and Machine Learning; optimization in all production processes has been achieved and now the entire pressure for cost optimization and timely supply is now on Supply Chain.
 Hence, Supply Chain will be a key focus area for any organization that wants to lead in the industry.

-Supply Chain is a system of organizations, people, activities, information and resources involved in moving a product or service from supplier to customer.
+Supply Chain is a system of organizations, people, activities, information, and resources involved in moving a product or service from supplier to customer.
 Any supply chain progresses by initially delivering the raw materials from a supplier to a manufacturer and eventually ends by delivering the final product to the consumer.
 Proper implementation of supply chain management can result in benefits like increased sales and revenues, decreased frauds and overhead costs, quality improvisation.
 Moreover, this will also lead to accelerating production and distribution.